 EXPLORE THE POSSIBILITIES

 Above all, place yourself in the hands of God and ask for His help to lead you on this journey.
 Do not be afraid . . . nobody discerns a vocation in the Church alone!
-Talk to a priest, seek the assistance of a good spiritual director, and as you move forward on your journey, vocation directors will also be able to assist you in uncovering God’s will for you.
+Talk to a priest, seek the assistance of a good spiritual director, and as you move forward on your journey of discernment, vocation directors will also be able to assist you in uncovering God’s will for you.

 Help bring that call into focus by praying about it, and listening for God’s response.
 As you think about whether or not you should be a priest, questions you might ask yourself include: